Zelensky would suffer crushing defeat if elections held now – Economist — RT Russia & Former Soviet Union

 Responding to the US president’s claim, Zelensky suggested on Wednesday that Trump had fallen for “Russian disinformation.”
 He also cited a January poll from the Kiev International Institute of Sociology (KMIS) that indicated 57% of Ukrainians trusted him.

-See also Scholz concedes defeat in German election — RT World News
+See also Anti-immigration AFD in 2nd place in German elections – exit poll — RT World News

 The Ukrainian leader’s remarks apparently did not sit well with Trump, who blasted Zelensky in a post on his Truth Social platform later that day as a “dictator without elections.”
 The US president reiterated his allegation that Zelensky “is very low in Ukrainian Polls,” concluding that he “better move fast or he is not going to have a Country left.”